deepak-0903-stack/Worcohol-Project/README.md

-# GenAI Video Script Generator
+# Video Script Writer

-*GenAI Video Script Generator* is a Streamlit-based AI application that creates scene-based video scripts using Google Gemini (Generative AI).
+*Video Script Writer* is a Streamlit-based AI application that creates scene-based video scripts using Google Gemini (Generative AI).
 Users can generate engaging video scripts for YouTube, Shorts, LinkedIn, or Podcasts, using content from YouTube transcripts or Wikipedia.

 ---